Azure/azure-cnab-quickstarts/docs/authoring.md

 ---

-These are the default required and optional files to include:
+These are the default files (included in the `porter-template` folder).
+You must include `porter.yaml` and `INSTRUCTIONS.md` in your bundle sub-directory, and you may optionally want to include `Dockerfile.tmpl` and `.dockerignore` depending on your requirements.

 ### porter.yaml (required)